 The next recommendation is to optimize a factory’s efficiency to maximize its sustainability.
 This is important because, the article notes, “Manufacturing represents 54% of the world’s energy consumption and is responsible for 20% of global emissions.”
 Unilever did that the article notes, and “has reduced its material waste by more than 40% in their Dubai, UAE, factory by digitally enabling end-to-end quality management.”

 Companies should also “focus on re-skilling and enabling workers,” the article says.
 It goes on to say, “This involves empowering workers to innovate with technology, managing talent development and implementing new ways of working.”
 One example it points to: “Schneider Electric runs ‘Digital Weeks’ consisting of a hackathon used to generate new ideas and include workers in leading the company’s digital transformation.”
+For example, some companies have digitized Gemba walks, 5S audits and non-conformance reports to better enable woekrs.

 Finally, the article says, manufacturers need to completely transform their value chains and production systems.
 It recommends, “Leaders in this space should support the diffusion of technology through their entire production networks, lifting up SMEs to improve overall results.
 This shared learning journey can lead to not only a return on investment but also a more inclusive distribution of knowledge, which can accelerate innovation across the industry.”